 According to the American Academy of Pediatrics (AAP), an infant may be ready for a high chair once they have adequate head control and indicate they want food by opening their mouth.
 They should also be able to move food from a spoon to the back of their mouth (without spitting it back out) and at least double their birth weight, which may come around four months of age.
 Be sure to consult your baby’s pediatrician and follow a high chair’s manufacturer guidelines for appropriate age and weight.

 If you’re stressing over which high chair to choose for your little one, take a breath.
 These can be purchased months after you bring home your bundle of joy, and after you have plenty of time to think about what you want in a high chair.

 You’ll want to consider the size of the space where you’ll be using the high chair, whether you’d like it at table or counter height, and how you feel about seeing it all the time.
-If you want a more permanent fixture, a full-size (aka standard or traditional) high chair may have a larger footprint but will also be a safe, sturdy, and supportive place for your child to eat.
+If you want a more permanent fixture, a full-size (aka standard or traditional) high chair with a plastic tray may have a larger footprint but will also be a safe, sturdy, and supportive place for your child to eat.

 Booster seats are an excellent option for children once they’ve outgrown a high chair, which is usually around age two or three, and many high chairs come with boosters for transitioning to an adult chair.
 Also, with a travel booster, you won’t have to worry about how well the restaurant cleans theirs!